videah/videah/README.md

 I'm **videah**, a nerdy werewolf that likes to mess around with computers! 🐺✨

-I mostly do mobile development but I sorta kinda enjoy a bit of everything, you'll find all sorts of projects I work on here.
+I mostly do mobile development but I kinda enjoy a bit of everything.

  - 🐺 Pronouns: He/Him
  - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 Live in Scotland, just outside Glasgow